andypotatohy/roast/README.md

 If you ONLY have a T2 MRI, put the T2 file in the first argument `'subj'` when you call roast, just like what you would do when you only have a T1.

-`'multipriors'` -- use MultiPriors (a deep convolutional neural network) for segmentation.
+`'multiaxial'` -- use Multiaxial (a deep convolutional neural network) for segmentation.
 `'on' | 'off' (default)`
 For heads with abnormal anatomies such as a lesion, SPM usually cannot output a correct segmentation that captures the lesions.
-You can use a pre-trained deep convolutional neural network known as the MultiPriors for modeling these abnormal anatomies.
-To use MultiPriors instead of SPM for segmentation, simply turn on this option.
+You can use a pre-trained deep convolutional neural network known as the Multiaxial for modeling these abnormal anatomies.
+To use Multiaxial instead of SPM for segmentation, simply turn on this option.
 See [Example 17](#example-17).
-Note if you turn on `'multipriors'`, please do not provide any T2 image (just providing T1 is enough), as MultiPriors only works with T1 images.
+Note if you turn on `'multiaxial'`, please do not provide any T2 image (just providing T1 is enough), as Multiaxial only works with T1 images.

+`'manual_gui'` — Manually select anatomical landmarks and guide electrode placement using a 3D GUI.
+`'on' | 'off' (default)` When set to 'on', this option opens an interactive 3D graphical user interface that allows you to manually select anatomical landmarks such as the nasion, inion, and ears for accurate affine alignment to MNI space.
+In addition to helping with landmark selection, the GUI also enables you to visualize and adjust electrode placement to ensure proper positioning, which is especially useful for subjects with abnormal anatomies or lesions where automated methods may fail.
+This manual approach provides full control over the alignment and electrode setup process and should be used in place of automatic methods like SPM or Multiaxial when precise manual intervention is needed.

 `'meshOptions'` -- advanced options of ROAST, for controlling mesh parameters (see [Example 18](#example-18)).